manzanotti/geniushub-client/README.md

  - schedules are read-only
  - when using the v3 API, zones sometimes have the wrong value for `occupied`

+ The library will return v1 API responses wherever possible, there are two caveats to this:
+  1. the only code available to reverse-engineer is from the web app
+  2. the Web app does not correlate completely with the v1 API (e.g. issue messages, occupied state)

+Thus, always check your output against the corresponding v1 API response rather than the web app.

+It has no awareness of a Single Channel Receiver (HO-SCR-C, I don't have one to test).

 ## Installation
 Either clone this repository and run `python setup.py install`, or install from pip using `pip install geniushub-client`.